deden/MultiplayerPokemonGoController/README.md

 Build this project with Xcode and run on your devices.
 Until now, the project support up to 2 players.
 Additional players is possible with few update in configuration.

 Using one iOS device as controller, you can control 2 devices.
 By using multiple player it should be easier to detect and catch Pokemons with specific teamwork method (i.e Triangulation Interception).
-You can add map overlays as near by marker.
+You can add map overlays as nearby marker.

 ![Alt text](Resources/power-circle.jpg?raw=true "result gif")
 ![Alt text](Resources/IMG_2569.PNG?raw=true "IMG_2569.PNG")